Saurava69/IRCTC-Backend/README.md

 # Railway Ticket Booking System

-A full-featured railway ticket booking platform (similar to IRCTC) built as a **modular monolith** with Spring Boot 3.2 and a **React frontend**, demonstrating distributed systems patterns at production scale.
+A full-featured railway ticket booking platform (similar to IRCTC) built with Spring Boot 3.2 and a **React frontend**, demonstrating distributed systems patterns at production scale.

 ## Tech Stack